AishaKhalfan/alx-frontend/0x00-html_advanced/README.md

 Directory: 0x00-html_advanced
 File: 39-styleguide.html

-40. Add a iframe example in the styleguide mandatory
+## Task 40.
+Add a iframe example in the styleguide
+mandatory
 Copy the content of 39-styleguide.html into styleguide.html